PnX-SI/BAM-widget/docs/data-sources.md

       FROM gn_synthese.v_synthese_for_web_app vsfwa;
       ```

-      **Notes** : Feel free to modify this view depending on your needs!
+      **Notes**: Feel free to modify this view depending on your needs!

    2. Once your view is created, type the information in the export creation form in GeoNature.

       ![alt text](images/geonature_source/geonature_export.png)

 3. **Set the export information in the widget generator:** Recover the newly export ID.
 Then, in the widget configuration interface, click on the `Change the data source` button.
 The following window should appear.

    ![alt text](images/geonature_source/geonature_source.png)

-   Select GeoNature in the `Select a data source` field.
-Give the API endpoint of your GeoNature (usually, your GeoNature web address followed by `/api`).
+   Choose "GeoNature" in the `Select a data source` field.
+Enter the API endpoint of your GeoNature (usually, your GeoNature web address followed by `/api`).
 Indicate the ID of your export and validate by clicking on the `OK` button.